OAuth2 and OpenID Connect

 The authorization framework - OAuth2

-OAuth 2.0 is an authorization protocol developed by the OAuth Working Group and specified in an RFC standard.
-The goal of OAuth 2.0 is to standardize and improve the authorization of users and applications, and thus also to make it more secure.
-In particular, the authorization is separated from the actual application, e.g., an online shop.
-To achieve this separation, four different roles were introduced in OAuth 2.0: the OAuth 2.0 client as the client application or online store, the authorization server for authorization, the resource server for data management, and the resource owner or user.
-Authorization in the OAuth 2.0 framework is recognized via an Access Token, which is issued by the Authorization Server for a specific OAuth 2.0 client and can be used by this client to authorize towards other applications and APIs.
+To achieve this separation, four different roles were introduced in OAuth 2.0: the OAuth 2.0 client as the end application or online store, the authorization server for authorization, the resource server for managing the data and the resource owner or user.
+Authorization in the OAuth 2.0 framework is mapped via an access token, which is issued by the authorization server for a specific OAuth 2.0 client and can be used by this client for authorization vis-Ã -vis other applications and APIs.

-OpenID Connect – authentication on top
+OpenID Connect – Authentication on top

 SAML vs. OpenID and OAuth2